 UAS/American Bald Eagle Foundation Internship

-2014 Summer Intern Team, American Bald Eagle Foundation, Haines, AK
+UAS Summer Interns, American Bald Eagle Foundation, Haines, AK

-UAS has selected one student to intern this next summer at the American Bald Eagle Foundation in Haines, Alaska.
-This is an all expenses paid internship that includes round trip transportation to Haines, complimentary housing, and a $190/week food stipend.
+UAS will select up to 2 students to intern this next summer at the American Bald Eagle Foundation in Haines, Alaska.
+This is an all-expenses paid internship that includes round trip transportation to Haines, complimentary housing, and a $190/week food stipend.

 2015 UAS Intern - Felix Thillet: